MonoPT/PixelArt-LUT-Texture-Generator/readme.md

 This is a program that takes multiple images as input and generates a base image and a LUT texture for each input image, allowing you to save some space for pixel art in your game.

 # Why i made this?
-I wanted to use [Universal LPC Spritesheet Character Generator](https://github.com/LiberatedPixelCup/Universal-LPC-Spritesheet-Character-Generator/tree/master/spritesheets)] but every variation of the same sprite is repeated, making the size colossal.
+I wanted to use [Universal LPC Spritesheet Character Generator](https://github.com/LiberatedPixelCup/Universal-LPC-Spritesheet-Character-Generator/tree/master/spritesheets)] but every variation of the same sprite is repeated, making the size of the final bundle huge.
+Even more if you intend to use it for a character creation system.

 # How to use?
 + Compile the binary -> You must use Cargo build --release